ahuigo/ahuigo.github.io/post/db/pg-crud.md

     FROM   ip_location;

  want the ALL keyword.
 If you don't care, still use it because it makes the query faster.

-### NOT IN
-Only good without NULL values or if you know to handle NULL properly.

-    SELECT ip
-    FROM   login_log
-    WHERE  ip NOT IN (
-        SELECT DISTINCT ip  -- DISTINCT is optional FROM   ip_location
-    );

-### between

-    hourt between 0 and 23

 ### group by
 `wmname` must appear in the GROUP BY clause or be used in an aggregate function